sid88in/serverless-appsync-plugin/README.md

 Setting a priority to the rules is not required, but recommended.
 If you don't set priority, it will be automatically attributed (sequentially) according to the following rules:

-First the global rules, in order that they are defined.
-Then, the api key rules, in order of api keys and rule definition.
+First the global rules, in the order that they are defined.
+Then, the api key rules, in order of api key definitions, then rule definition.
 Auto-generated priorities start at 100.
-This gives you some room (0-99) to add rules that should get a high priority.
+This gives you some room (0-99) to add other rules that should get a higher priority.

 Example: